sjtu-deadpool/e6691_2025spring_paperreviewsrepo_shared/Mask_R-CNN.jm5876.qw2438.zl3477/readme.md

 2. **Run `main_predict_E.ipynb`**

 ## Training Instructions
-If you wish to train Mask R-CNN from scratch or fine-tune the model, use `train_multi_GPU.ipynb`:
+If you wish to train Mask R-CNN from scratch or fine-tune the model, use `train_multi_GPU.ipynb`.